jobergum/dense-vector-ranking-performance/README.md

 * [Docker](https://www.docker.com/) installed and running.
 Script usage assumes Linux/Mac OS X parent host system.
 * git client to checkout this repository
 * If one want to generate more data or change queries one need python3 with numpy installed
+* Ensure you have enough memory available.
+The Vespa container needs about 5GB and the Elastic container is configured with 8GB heap so 10GB should be about sufficient.

 ## Instructions to reproduce benchmark
 Clone, build containers and run.
 Note that the repository contains data and feed files for 60K queries and is about 1.2GB..